Jo Pavey: Early career

 The women's 5,000 m at the Edmonton championships featured a controversy over the participation of Olga Yegorova, who had tested positive for erythropoietin (EPO), but had her suspension overturned.
 Several athletes, including the British team, discussed whether to boycott the event, but decided against it.

 After another winter of warm weather training in South Africa, Pavey started the 2002 season with a 3,000 m performance which was at the time the fastest in the world that year.
 Pavey missed the trials for the Commonwealth Games due to a virus.
-She returned in the European Cup, where she finished second to Olga Yegorova in the 5,000 m.
+She returned in the European Cup, where she finished second to Yegorova in the 5,000 m.

 On the eve of the 2002 Commonwealth Games, Pavey had a bacterial infection that caused her face to swell, but recovered in time to compete.
 In the race she held bronze medal position with 600 m to go, but tied up severely and finished fifth.
 She required assistance to leave the track, and did not leave the stadium for another three hours as she received medical attention.
 Her condition was later attributed to a magnesium deficiency together with the infection.
 A Golden League meeting at the end of August brought a new 3,000 m personal best of 8:31.27.
-In the next Golden League meeting a week later, Pavey gained a new 5,000 m personal best of 14:48.66.
+In the next Golden League meeting a week later, Pavey set a new 5,000 m personal best of 14:48.66.